 (a) if the period of production of a model of vehicle or engine does not include January 1 of a calendar year, correspond to the calendar year during which the period of production falls; or

 (b) if the period of production of a model of vehicle or engine includes January 1 of a calendar year, correspond to that calendar year.

 (2) The period of production of a model of vehicle or engine shall include only one January 1.

 (2) In these Regulations, subject to subsection (3), heavy-duty engines are prescribed for the purposes of the definition engine in section 149 of the Act.

 (3) The prescribed classes of vehicles and engines referred to in subsections (1) and (2) do not include

-(4) For the purpose of section 152 of the Act, the prescribed vehicles and engines are the classes of vehicles and engines referred to in subsections (1) and (2) that are manufactured in Canada, except
+(4) For the purpose of section 152 of the Act, the prescribed vehicles and engines are the classes of vehicles referred to in subsection (1) whose main assembly is completed in Canada and the engines referred to in subsection (2) whose manufacture is completed in Canada, except

 (a) any vehicle or engine that will be used in Canada solely for purposes of exhibition, demonstration, evaluation or testing;